crlandsc/Music-Demixing-with-Band-Split-RNN/README.md

 ### Dataset preprocessing

-The authors used the `MUSDB18-HQ` dataset to train an initial source separation model.
+The paper authors used the `MUSDB18-HQ` dataset to train an initial source separation model.
 You can access it via [Zenodo](https://zenodo.org/record/3338373#.Y_jrMC96D5g).

 After downloading, set the path to this dataset as an environmental variable